Gauntlet II: Releases

-Gauntlet II was ported to the ZX Spectrum, Amstrad CPC, Commodore 64, Amiga, Atari ST and MS-DOS in 1987.
-These versions of the game were released in North America by Mindscape and in Europe by U.S. Gold.
-Most versions only supported two players, but the Atari ST version supported an adaptor that allowed two further joysticks (totalling four) to be connected via that machine's parallel port.
+Gauntlet II was ported to the ZX Spectrum, Amstrad CPC, Commodore 64, Amiga, Atari ST and MS-DOS and released in Europe by U.S. Gold in 1987.
+The C64, Amiga, Atari ST, and MS-DOS versions were released in North America by Mindscape.
+Most versions only supported two players, but the Atari ST version supported an adaptor that allowed two further joysticks (totaling four) to be connected via that machine's parallel port.
 Mindscape later ported the game to the Nintendo Entertainment System in 1990 and the Game Boy in 1991.
 The NES version of Gauntlet II was one of the earliest games for the console that supported up to four players, being compatible with either the NES Four Score or NES Satellite adapters.
 Unlike the NES version of the first Gauntlet, Gauntlet II was a more direct conversion of the arcade original, lacking any sort of storyline or ending.

 Gauntlet II is also included in the compilations Midway Arcade Treasures 2 (released for PlayStation 2, Xbox and GameCube in 2004) and Midway Arcade Origins (released for PlayStation 3 and Xbox 360 in 2012).
-A stand-alone port of the game was also released by Sony Online Entertainment for the PlayStation 3 on May 3, 2007 as a downloadable game on the PlayStation Store, but has since been delisted.
+A standalone port of the game was also released by Sony Online Entertainment for the PlayStation 3 on May 3, 2007 as a downloadable game on the PlayStation Store, but has since been delisted.

 Reception

 The Game Boy version was praised by the German Play Time magazine for its technical implementation (including 8-directional scrolling), faithful recreation of graphics, and for evoking nostalgic feelings with similar sound effects; however, this version was criticized for difficult-to-recognize sprites and its technically weak theme music.

-The Spectrum version of the game was well received, Sinclair User said it was "a corker.
+The ZX Spectrum version of the game was well received.
+Sinclair User said it was "a corker.
 Fast action and superb gameplay make Gauntlet II probably the first sequel worth the cash".
 Your Sinclair said it was "a 'must have' for all of you who asked for Gauntlet on your Desert Island Disks".
-Both YS and Crash gave the main weaknesses as the sound and the over-similarity to the original.
+Both Your Sinclair and Crash gave the main weaknesses as the sound and the over-similarity to the original.

-In 1997 Electronic Gaming Monthly listed Gauntlet II as the 3rd best arcade game of all time.
+In 1997, Electronic Gaming Monthly listed Gauntlet II as the third best arcade game of all time.